Augusta, New Jersey

 Augusta is an unincorporated community located within Frankford Township, in Sussex County, New Jersey, United States.
 As of the 2010 United States census, the population for the ZIP Code Tabulation Area 07822 was 887.

 Augusta is the home of the New Jersey State Fair and the Sussex County Farm and Horse Show.

 Skylands Park, a 5,500-seat ballpark, was home to the New Jersey Cardinals of the New York–Penn League from 1993 to 2005, and the Sussex Skyhawks of the Can-Am League from 2006 to 2010.
-The stadium is the home of the Sussex County Miners of the Frontier League, which debuted in the Can-Am League for the 2015 season.
+The stadium is currently the home of the Sussex County Miners of the Frontier League, which debuted in the Can-Am League for the 2015 season.

 Geography

 Augusta is located at 41°8'42" North, 74°41'5" West (41.145086, -74.684753).

 Augusta lies in the Kittatinny Valley which is part of the Great Appalachian Valley.
 The Kittatinny Mountains are to the west and the New Jersey Highlands are to the east.